apache/pekko-platform-guide/CONTRIBUTING.md

 Contributions to the documentation are welcome and encouraged.
 If you are unfamiliar with the project or with asciidoc, please read the contribution guidelines below.

+## Antora extension

+Find some hints about the Lightbend Antora theme at https://lightbend.github.io/antora-supplemental-ui-lightbend-theme/build/site/index.html

+The theme sources are in a Lightbend-private project at https://github.com/lightbend/antora-supplemental-ui-lightbend-theme

 ## Contributing to the Akka Documentation